scirate/scirate/README.markdown

 Locally, you can run `./deploy.rb`.
 You will need `ssh` access to the production server for this to run successfully.

+On the server, the logs are in `/home/scirate/scirate/log/`.

 ## Automatic updates

 The website updates automatically every hour with a `sync.sh` script in a crontab on the server.
 The crontab uses a file lock via `flock`.